Table of Contents

 - My Number One Pick as the Best Dog Toy

 - My Best Interactive Dog Toy Pick

 - Wrapping It All Up

 I set out to find the best dog toy available for all types and ages of dogs.
-I’ve spent many days testing toys with my dogs, and then plenty more hours researching best dog toys online and reading reviews from pet parents to finally come up with these top picks, and I hope you find this useful.
+I've spent many days testing toys with my dogs, and then plenty more hours researching the best dog toys online and reading reviews from pet parents to finally come up with these top picks, and I hope you find this useful.